onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 evolution is a kind of learning - we need to foster gradual evolvability in every direction Autodidactic !!!

-what if we could short topics? like putting our thumbs on the scales - "show less culture war stuff and surface more important issues"

 minimizing ignorance - we need to minimize the error in our models of reality